epccs/RPUpi/Hardware/Testing/linux.md

 The option -c arduino (programmer-id) means an optiboot programmer is going to be the target.
 I have put the optiboot bootloader on the ATmega328p in RPUno.

-Remember to enable CTS/RST befor using Avrdude.
+Remember to enable CTS/RST befor using Avrdude see the [Headless Setup](#headless-setup).

 ```
 sudo ./bin/rpirtscts on